garysteinmetz/chhcsfun_template/README.md

 should be kept secret so don't share this list with others._

   - `DOMAIN_NAME` - The hostname (like 'chhcsfun.com') of the web site
+  - `AWS_ACCOUNT_ID` - This is the unique number assigned to your AWS account
+  - `AWS_DEVOPS_USERNAME` - The username of the specialized account used to access AWS
+  - `AWS_DEVOPS_PASSWORD` - The password of the specialized account used to access AWS
+  - `AWS_CUSTOM_LOGIN_URL` - This is the AWS account-specific login URL
+  - `AWS_DEVOPS_ACCESS_KEY_ID` - This is the equivalent of a username for `aws` tool usage for the specialized account
+  - `AWS_DEVOPS_SECRET_ACCESS_KEY` - This is the equivalent of a password for `aws` tool usage for the specialized account

 ### Phase 1 - Local Server with Simulated Calls to AWS